 Because US Topo maps are mass produced from GIS databases, some features shown on traditional maps may never be included on US Topo.
 For example, it is doubtful a national database of isolated windmills and water tanks will ever be built, nor is it likely that the owners of cross-country pipelines or power lines will consent to showing these features.

 The two most requested additional feature classes are Public Land Survey System (PLSS) and recreational trails.
 For these two feature classes we are optimistic about eventually achieving the content of traditional maps, or perhaps even better.

-- During the second 3-year US Topo production cycle (2013-15) progress has been made on adding PLSS.
+During the second 3-year US Topo production cycle (2013-15) progress has been made on adding PLSS.
 As of August 2014, PLSS has been published on US Topo maps in 11 states (WA, OR, ID, MT, WY, UT, CO, NM, OH, AR, MI).
 At least four more states (CA, AZ, NV, MO) will be added to this list in 2015.
 PLSS is also included on Alaska maps.
-The Bureau of Land Management provides these data, sometimes in cooperation with state agencies.
+The Bureau of Land Management provides these data, often in cooperation with state agencies.
 The PLSS layer is turned off by default when a map is opened in Acrobat Reader, and must be clicked on by the user -- the reason is that displaying the PLSS network and the U.S. National Grid together leads to confusing visual clutter.